“Hey, that’s me you’re talking about there.”

 That feminine charm is something I’m sure everyone has related to in one point of their life or another.
 I’ve always been enamored by one of my former supervisors at my place of employment; she’s friendly, approachable, and supportive — and nowhere near evil or dangerous.
 She really does have charisma in spades.
 Yes, men can have those same traits, but there’s still something about the feminine persona that can charm anyone — whether that charm leads to danger or not.

 Even though I would never harm a soul, there’s something about the alluring personality a femme fatale exhibits that I would love to perfect.
-Mind you that I would never lead someone down a calamitous path by use of a faux feminine charm.
+Mind you that I would never lead someone down a calamitous path through the use of a faux feminine charm.

 “Just replicate the style but not the substance?”